hazelcast/hazelcast-reference-manual/src/ReplicatedMap.md

 - `OBJECT` (default): The data will be stored in deserialized form.
 This configuration is the default choice since the data replication is mostly used for high speed access.
-Please be aware that changing the values without a `Map::put` is not reflected on the other nodes but is visible on the changing nodes for later value accesses.
+Please be aware that changing the values without a `Map::put` is not reflected on the other members but is visible on the changing members for later value accesses.

 - `BINARY`: The data is stored in serialized binary format and has to be deserialized on every request.
 This option offers higher encapsulation since changes to values are always discarded as long as the newly changed object is